 Remember It’s A Process

 Like any new skill, learning to dance isn’t going to be easy at first.
 You’re going to make a lot of mistakes, but a good thing to remember is that everyone has been there.
 You are not the first person who’s made a mistake, and you’re not going to be the last.
+Making a mistake won't make other people look at you in a negative way - giving up after making a mistake will!
 As you get better, you’ll feel more comfortable, but even with time you’ll still experience frustration when you hit plateaus and experience learning curves.
 This is normal.
-Learning to dance is a process.
-As long as you have fun, love what you’re doing, and remember to appreciate the music and the people around you, you will be fine.
+Learning to dance is a long and should be a never-ending process, there will always be room for improvement.
+As long as you have fun, love what you’re doing, and remember to appreciate the music and the people around you - you're doing it right.

 If you’re wondering if you can learn to dance, the answer is yes.
 You can learn to dance.
 Everyone and anyone can learn to dance.
-All you have to do is work hard, have fun, and most of all: love and appreciate the music your dancing too.
-There will be times when you’re learning to dance that you will feel frustrated and insecure, but remember that you are not the only one, the first one, or the last one to feel that way.
+All you have to do is practice, have fun, and most of all: appreciate the music your dancing too.
+There will be moments when you’re learning to dance that you will feel frustrated and insecure, but these moments are the ones that will yield the most physical and mental growth when they are overcome!